gastendonk/jiracloudrestapi/README.md

-# jiracloudrestapi
+# Jira Cloud REST API

-Jira Cloud REST API
+Java 17 library for accessing Jira cloud using its REST API.